Huppert's Conjecture for finite simple exceptional groups of Lie type: Preliminaries

 We also need the following number theoretic result.
-It will be used to show that certain character degree of the simple exceptional groups of Lie type cannot be written as a proper nontrivial power. \begin{lemma} If $x,y,m\ge 2$ are integers and $x$ is a prime power, then the equation $x^2+x+1=y^m$ has no solution. \end{lemma}
+It is used to show that a certain character degree of the simple exceptional groups of Lie type cannot be written as a proper nontrivial power.

+\begin{lemma} If $x,y,m\ge 2$ are integers and $x$ is a prime power, then the equation $x^2+x+1=y^m$ has no solution. \end{lemma}

 \begin{proof} The equation in the lemma can be rewritten as $(x^3-1)/(x-1)=y^m$.
-This is a special case of the Nagell-Ljunggren equation $(x^n-1)/(x-1)=y^m.$ Nagell and Ljunggren show that (see \cite{BM}) if $n=3$, then the only solution of the equation with $x,y,m\ge 2$ is $(x,y)=(18,7)$.
-However, $x=18$ is not a prime power.
+This is a special case of the Nagell-Ljunggren equation $(x^n-1)/(x-1)=y^m.$ Nagell and Ljunggren show (see \cite{BM}) that if $n=3$, then the only solution of the equation with $x,y,m\ge 2$ is $(x,y)=(18,7)$.
+However, $x=18$ is not a prime power. \end{proof}